 If I were limited to just one word to describe Bryce Canyon, it would be otherworldly.

 Bryce Canyon just doesn’t fit the description of planet Earth.
 We’re a blue planet, boasting lush green landscapes and deep cobalt oceans under fluffy, white clouds, an anomaly in a galaxy where liquid water is a rare find.
 Bryce Canyon stands in direct, defiant contrast to that imagery.
 It is deep red, harsh, and jagged.
 It appears uninhabitable.
 It looks more like Mars than anything you might find on our planet.Our visit to Bryce Canyon came at the end of a long day.
 We started our morning by departing Monument Valley en route to Antelope Canyon and Horseshoe Bend, and from there we drove to into southwestern Utah to see the final National Park on our itinerary.
 We expected to spend just a few minutes taking photos before retiring to our hotel to rest up for the final leg of our Southwestern trip, a weekend in Las Vegas.
-Four hours later we had to tear ourselves away from Bryce Canyon, agreeing that on a future trip we would commit much more time to exploring all the park has to offer.
+Four hours later we had to tear ourselves away, agreeing that on a future trip we would commit much more time to exploring all the park has to offer.
 If you are thinking of a trip to Bryce Canyon—or wondering what makes it so special—here is what we loved the most during the time we spent there.

 What is Bryce Canyon?

 Bryce Canyon’s formation began some 70 million years ago, the magnificent result of a depositional environment in which sediments were layered on top of each other to form the geological features of the region.
-The rocks reflect hues not seen often enough on such an impressive scale; instead of the grays and browns you might expect, Bryce Canyon’s colors run the spectrum from deep red to burnt orange to rosy pink.
+The rocks reflect hues not seen often enough on such an impressive scale; instead of the grays and browns you might expect, the colors run the spectrum from deep red to burnt orange to rosy pink.
 Patterns emerge as you look out at the landscape, and it’s easy to see how the millions of tiny sandstone and shale layers combine to share the region’s history.

 When visiting Bryce Canyon, the most notable features you immediately recognize are the hoodoos.
 Hoodoos look a bit like stone towers, and they range in height with some being close to 10 stories tall.
-Hoodoos formed from the same sedimentary layers that encircle Bryce Canyon, but they are softer and more susceptible to erosion.
+Hoodoos formed from the same sedimentary layers encircle the landscape, but they are softer and more susceptible to erosion.
 At Bryce Canyon, a process called frost wedging created the hoodoos responsible for the unique landscape.
 Bryce Canyon sits at an elevation of more than 8,000 feet, and that altitude means the region can experience close to 200 freezing and thawing cycles each year.
 During the day, water and snowmelt flow through the canyon, but at night the liquid freezes and expands, which forces the rocks to give way and leads to erosion.
 Thousands of years of this behavior created the thousands of hoodoos that dot the horizon and fill the canyon.

 Bryce Canyon: a History of Habitation

-There is evidence people lived in Bryce Canyon as early as 10,000 years ago; archaeologists have found items that likely belonged to the Anasazi tribe in what would have been one of their most northwestern homesteads.
+There is evidence people lived in the area as early as 10,000 years ago; archaeologists have found items that likely belonged to the Anasazi tribe in what would have been one of their most northwestern homesteads.
 When the Anasazi moved on, the Paiute tribe moved in.
 Their legends about Bryce Canyon are some of the most interesting, with one tale proposing that the thousands of famous hoodoos were once people turned to stone by the mythical Coyote (often depicted as a deceptive swindler).Bryce Canyon gained recognition by explorers in the late 1800s when a mapmaking expedition led by Major John Wesley Powell surveyed the area.
 By then, Native American tribes had all but abandoned the region, but many of the Paiute’s names were retained and integrated into the maps Powell’s team created.
 The next group of settlers to call the canyon home was the Bryce family.
 In 1873, Ebenezer and Mary Bryce settled within what is now the national park after being sent to live there by the Church of Jesus Christ of Latter-day Saints; church leaders believed Bryce’s carpentry skills would be beneficial when establishing a community.
 The Bryce family didn’t stay for long; the formidable extremes of drought paired with flooding drove all settlers (including the remaining Paiute tribe) out of the area and into more desirable locations within 10 years.
 Even though their time there was short, many settlers referred to the area as Bryce’s Canyon, and the name stuck.

 By the early 1920s Bryce Canyon hosted a steady stream of tourists bolstered by a promotional campaign and train service that delivered visitors to Bryce Canyon’s doorstep.
 With interest in the area rising, concerns about enthusiastic travelers negatively impacting the canyon’s delicate features also started to climb.
 In response, the park’s infrastructure was improved by building roads and pathways to more easily accommodate tourists and encourage them to stay in designated areas.
 In 1928, the United States Congress voted to establish Bryce Canyon National Park, which afforded the area additional federal protections.
-Many of the roads that connect viewpoints within Bryce Canyon today are the same roads built for tourism close to a century ago.
+Many of the roads that connect viewpoints within the National Park today are the same roads built for tourism close to a century ago.

 What to See at Bryce Canyon